piter231/termchat/readme.md

 ## Overview

 This project is a terminal-based chat application built with Rust, featuring a rich Text-based User Interface (TUI) and real-time messaging capabilities through WebSockets.
-The application allows multiple users to communicate in a shared chat room with features like multi-line messaging, message history navigation, and real-time synchronization.
+The application allows multiple users to communicate in a shared chat room with features like nickname identification, multi-line messaging, message history navigation, and real-time synchronization.

 ## Features

 - 🚀 **Real-time messaging** with WebSocket backend
+- 👤 **Nickname identification** (specified at launch)
+- 🌐 **Custom backend support** (connect to any WebSocket server)
-- ✍️ **Multi-line input** support (Shift+Enter for new lines)
+- ✍️ **Multi-line input** support (Tab+Enter for new lines)
 - ⏱️ **Message history** navigation with Up/Down arrows
-- 📜 **Scrollable message history** with PageUp/PageDown
+- 📜 **Scrollable message history** with auto-scroll to new messages
-- 🌐 **User identification** by IP address
 - ⏲️ **Timestamps** on all messages
-- 🔄 **Auto-scroll** to new messages
-- 📶 **Connection status** indicator
+- 🔄 **Auto-reconnect** with connection status indicator
 - 💻 **Intuitive TUI interface** with clear section separation
+- 🔒 **Nickname change notifications** when users update their identity

 ## Prerequisites